jacksonkernion/jacksonkernion.github.io/posts/strange-experience-distilled.md

 - **Strange experience collection:** A subject has more than one strange experience at once. (e.g. strange pain + strange tickle + strange smell.)

-- **Strange modality:** An entire sensory modality of a subject goes strange. (e.g. All visual experience is casually isolated.)
+- **Strange modality:** An entire sensory modality of a subject goes strange. (e.g. All visual experience is causally isolated.)

 - **Strange subject:** Every phenomenally conscious state of a subject is causally disconnected from each other. (i.e. the exact opposite of a philosophical zombie.)